simps1982/commodore-8bit/basic_data_poke.md

 There are various other loose-knit conventions for line numbering: some programmers like to start their 'DATA' statements with a round key number like 100, 1 000 or 10 000 even if the previous line number was only 50 or 60 and then resume counting in tens henceforth.

-It is a general custom to list `DATA` statements at the end of a program unless you have a specific reason not to.
+It is a general custom for beginners to list `DATA` statements together at either the start or the end of a program unless you have a specific reason not to.
 In this example snippet the placement will make no noticeable difference, but in a much longer program with heavy use of `GOTO` or `GOSUB` and `RETURN`, there could be a significant performance overhead to placing `DATA` statements elsewhere.

 ### Test run your code
 ``` BASIC